 Which hotel top-tier status is the easiest to earn in 2026?

-Hilton Diamond is the easiest of the three major top tiers.
-The Hilton Aspire American Express card delivers instant Diamond status as a card benefit — the only major hotel program where a credit card delivers instant top-tier status.
+Hilton Diamond is the easiest of the three major top tiers, and got easier in 2026.
+The Hilton Aspire American Express card delivers instant Diamond status as a card benefit — the only major hotel program where a credit card delivers instant top-tier status — and the earning threshold dropped to 50 qualifying nights for 2026 (down from 60).
 Hilton also runs periodic public status-match offers open to elites of other major hotel programs.
 By comparison, Marriott Titanium requires 75 actual qualifying nights with no credit-card shortcut to the top tier, and Hyatt Globalist has no public status match and no credit-card instant top-tier path.

 Which hotel top-tier status delivers the best benefits?

-Hyatt Globalist, decisively.
-The four-to-fourteen confirmable Suite Upgrade Awards per year (each valid for up to seven nights on an eligible rate), complimentary breakfast at every brand with no folio cap, waived resort fees on paid stays, and Hyatt points worth approximately 1.8 cents (versus Marriott's 0.8 cents and Hilton's 0.4 cents) collectively deliver a fundamentally better daily benefit experience than Marriott Titanium or Hilton Diamond.
+Hyatt Globalist, decisively, even after the May 2026 award devaluation.
+The four-to-fourteen confirmable Suite Upgrade Awards per year (each valid for up to seven nights on an eligible rate), complimentary breakfast at every brand with no folio cap, waived resort fees on paid stays, and Hyatt points worth approximately 1.7 cents (versus roughly 0.7–0.8 for Marriott and 0.4–0.5 for Hilton) collectively deliver a fundamentally better daily benefit experience than Marriott Titanium or Hilton Diamond.
+Hilton's new Diamond Reserve tier adds a confirmable upgrade, but only above an 80-night, high-spend threshold.

 Which hotel program has the broadest portfolio in 2026?